 In today's vibrant music production landscape, big is very often better.
-Owing in part to the constant march of the loudness war, big, chunky, in-your-face synth sounds come pouring out of tracks from pretty much any genre you care to mention, primed and ready to bathe you in deep, oceanic synth bliss.
+Owing in part to the constant march of the loudness war and the resurgence of genres such as Synthwave, big, chunky, in-your-face synth sounds come pouring out of many tracks, primed and ready to bathe you in deep, oceanic synth bliss.

 The first order of the day is perhaps the most obvious - layer, layer on the wall!
 Stacking up your soft synth sounds is one surefire way to create thick washes of synth heaven but bearing a few useful pointers in mind before getting started will help you to get better results, faster.

-The easiest trick to implement here is one of the oldest in the book - stack up your synth lines in octaves.
-In its easiest form, this trick involves simply duplicating your synth line and pitching the copied notes up, down or both up and down the octave.
-If your synth has in-built multi-voicing capabilities (such as Massive or Sylenth1) then this is easy to do - simply copy your MIDI notes and pitch them in octave steps.
+The easiest trick to implement here is to stack up your synth lines in octaves.
+This involves simply duplicating your synth MIDI notes and pitching the copied notes up and/or down the octave.

-Otherwise, you'll need to actually duplicate your synth plugin and shift the MIDI notes up or down the scale for each of the copies.
-This method also has the additional benefit of allowing you to process each synth copy separately.
+If you want even further control of the layered sounds, you can duplicate your synth plugin and then shift the MIDI notes up/down the scale for each copy.
+This allows you to process each synth copy separately.

 Now, it's important to realise that adding octave voices will give your melody quite a different feel, whereas we want to make sure the emphasis remains firmly on the original melody - we want to give the impression of a single synth 'voice', albeit one that sounds nice and big!